 - Have you identified the most important benefits and features that back your value prop and solve that core problem?

 - Does your brand promise and origin story reinforce every other message?

 - Are your proofs or reasons to believe tied tightly in with what your brand stands for?

 - And are all of those go-to elements of copy founded in conversion insight?

 If not, you may need to develop your brand’s “Copy DNA”.

 Aka, your brand messaging guide.
 Aka your copywriting playbook.

-There’s no one term for this guiding document, so we’ve labelled it a brand’s Conversion Copy DNA.
+There’s no one term for this guiding document, so we’ve labeled it a brand’s Conversion Copy DNA.

 Lately, I’ve been talking about the Copy DNA we created for an innovative not-for-profit.